mwfj/6.5840-Distributed-Systems/README.md

 ### updating ... ...

 - [x] **[Lab1: Map Reduce](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)** : In this lab you'll build a MapReduce system.
 You'll implement a worker process that calls application Map and Reduce functions and handles reading and writing files, and a coordinator process that hands out tasks to workers and copes with failed workers.
 You'll be building something similar to the [MapReduce paper](http://research.google.com/archive/mapreduce-osdi04.pdf).
 (Note: this lab uses "coordinator" instead of the paper's "master".)

-- [x] **[Lab 2: Key/Value Server](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)** :In this lab you will build a key/value server for a single machine that ensures that each operation is executed exactly once despite network failures and that the operations are [linearizable](https://pdos.csail.mit.edu/6.824/papers/linearizability-faq.txt).
+- [x] **[Lab 2: Key/Value Server](http://nil.csail.mit.edu/6.5840/2024/labs/lab-kvsrv.html)** :In this lab you will build a key/value server for a single machine that ensures that each operation is executed exactly once despite network failures and that the operations are [linearizable](https://pdos.csail.mit.edu/6.824/papers/linearizability-faq.txt).
 Later labs will replicate a server like this one to handle server crashes.

-- [ ] **[Lab 3: Key/Value Server](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)** :This is the first in a series of labs in which you'll build a fault-tolerant key/value storage system.
+- [x] **[Lab 3: Raft](http://nil.csail.mit.edu/6.5840/2024/labs/lab-raft.html)** :This is the first in a series of labs in which you'll build a fault-tolerant key/value storage system.
 In this lab you'll implement Raft, a replicated state machine protocol.
 In the next lab you'll build a key/value service on top of Raft.
 Then you will “shard” your service over multiple replicated state machines for higher performance.

   In this lab you'll implement Raft as a Go object type with associated methods, meant to be used as a module in a larger service.
 A set of Raft instances talk to each other with RPC to maintain replicated logs.
 Your Raft interface will support an indefinite sequence of numbered commands, also called log entries.
 The entries are numbered with *index numbers*.
 The log entry with a given index will eventually be committed.
 At that point, your Raft should send the log entry to the larger service for it to execute.